-There are numerous ways to deal with the stressors in a marriage:
+There are numerous ways to deal with the stressors in a marriage

-- Building a healthy mature relationship with yourself equips you to have an effective relationship with your spouse
+- Building a healthy mature relationship with yourself equips you to have an effective relationship with your spouse.

-- Discuss your financial goals as a family, have routine budget reviews and ensure you don’t make major purchases/investments without consulting your spouse first
+- Discuss your financial goals as a family, have routine budget reviews and ensure you don’t make major purchases/investments without consulting your spouse first.

 - Don’t play the blame game.
-The use of “I” statements such as“I feel sad/hurt when this happens” rather than blaming statements like “You always do this to me” are more likely to bring you and your partner closer together
+The use of “I” statements (such as“I feel sad/hurt when this happens”) rather than blaming statements (like “You always do this to me”) are more likely to bring you and your partner closer together.

-.
+When you feel you have done all that you can as a couple to make it work - and things don’t seem to be getting better - then, for some, therapy is another way to preserve the relationship.
 Couples therapy not only equips you with the tools to mend your relationship, but also teaches you ways to manage conflict and anger, effectively listen to your partner and in turn strengthen your bond.